fnand/histogrammar/README.md

 This tree expresses what the physicist wants to aggregate and how they want to cut it up.
 The actual aggregation can be performed by an automated system that handles indexing, parallelization, and merging partial results.
 Each primitive has a custom `fill` method and a `+` operator for (mutable) aggregating and (immutable) merging, which fits perfectly into Spark's `aggregate` functional, Hadoop's `reduce`, an SQL aggregation function, parallel processing on GPUs, etc. It makes analysis code independent of the system where data are analyzed.

 In addition, it formalizes the analysis so that it can be inspected algorithmically.
 At any level, the cuts applied to a particular histogram can be inferred by tracing the primitives from the root of the tree to that histogram.
-Named functions provide bookkeeping, so that a quantity and its label are defined in one place, so units can be correctly changed across a suite of plots with one change.
+Named functions provide bookkeeping, so that a quantity and its label are defined in one place, allowing units to be changed across a suite of plots with a localized code change, reducing errors.

 ## Scope

-Histogrammar aggregates data but does not produce plots (much like HBOOK, which had an associated HPLOT for 1970's line printers).
+Histogrammar aggregates data but does not produce plots (much like HBOOK, which had an associated HPLOT for 1970's era line printers).
 Histogrammar has extensions to pass its aggregated data to many different plotting libraries.

-A user can aggregate data in a hard-to-reach place, such as an intermediate value in a GPU calculation or a remote supercomputer, bring back the aggregated histogram as JSON, and plot it in their favorite package.
+A user can therefore aggregate data in a hard-to-reach place, such as an intermediate value in a GPU calculation or on a remote supercomputer, bring back the aggregated data as JSON, and then plot it in their favorite package.
 Aggregation and plotting are separate, so that changing the color of axis tickmarks doesn't require re-running the analysis code.

 ## Status and Documentation